mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 The following cloud resources will be created:

 - Pub/Sub subscription to a Pitt-Google alert stream.
 These alerts will be the input to the classifier.
+  To see which streams are available, see the [Pitt-Google Data Listings](https://mwvgroup.github.io/pittgoogle-client/listing.html).

 Create a subscription and pull an alert to use for testing: